step-security/github-actions-goat/CryptographicallyVerify.md

 6. Click on the link.
 You should see outbound traffic correlated with each step of the workflow.
     <img src="https://github.com/step-security/supply-chain-goat/blob/main/images/harden-runner/OnlineTool.png" alt="Security insights" width="800">

 7. Hover above a greened out process name and you would see a popup saying `verified by checksum`.
-Click on this greened out tile and you should see the verified checksum is details.
+Click on this greened out tile and you should see the verified checksum details.
 This indicates that the process is not a masqueraded process and the checksum is verified from the source.

     <img src="/images/VerifiedChecksum.png" alt="Security insights" width="800">